 Joe Mazer

-Joseph Mazer is Dean of the College of Communication & Information at the University of Tennessee, Knoxville, the state’s flagship land-grant Research 1 university.
-A first-generation college student, Dr. Mazer strongly believes in the power of higher education.
-As dean, he serves as the chief academic, fiscal and administrative officer for a college that includes five bachelor’s degree programs, three master’s programs, an interdisciplinary PhD program, an annual budget of over $15 million, and a research enterprise with more than $6 million in grant and contract awards.
-He guides the work of over 100 faculty and staff who serve approximately 5,000 students through major and minor programs and general education.
-He oversees the college’s four schools and its core administrative offices in finance and administration, communications and marketing, advancement, diversity, equity, and inclusion, faculty affairs, academic programs, research, and technology support.
-Dr. Mazer works with the college’s 35-member Board of Visitors, a group of college alumni and friends who advise the college and are passionate about making a difference in higher education.
+As dean, Joe serves as the chief academic, fiscal and administrative officer for a college that includes five bachelor’s degree programs, three master’s programs, an interdisciplinary PhD program, an annual budget of over $25 million, and a research enterprise with more than $6 million in grant and contract awards.
+He guides the work of over 160 faculty and staff who serve approximately 5,000 students through major and minor programs and general education.
+Joe oversees the college’s four schools and its core administrative offices in finance, administration, and operations, communications and marketing, advancement, access and engagement, faculty development, academic affairs and student success, and research.
+He also oversees WUOT 91.9 FM, the university’s National Public Radio station, and a college-level media operations unit that houses six media properties.
+Joe works with the college’s 35-member Board of Visitors, a group of college alumni and friends who advise the college and are passionate about making a difference in higher education.

-Prior to joining the University of Tennessee, Dr. Mazer was professor and chair of the Department of Communication at Clemson University.
+Prior to joining UT, Joe was professor and chair of the Department of Communication at Clemson University.
 As chair, he doubled research productivity over three years, grew teaching, research, and service capacities by adding faculty expertise in core areas, and strengthened partnerships with university and community partners.
-He also served as faculty fellow in the Office of the Provost where he assisted with university-wide strategic planning.
+At Clemson, he also served as faculty fellow in the Office of the Provost where he assisted with university-wide strategic planning.
+He served as director of the university’s Social Media Listening Center, an interdisciplinary research and teaching facility that provides teaching, research, and partnership opportunities to students, faculty, research partners, and external clients.
+The facility was the first of its kind in higher education and, at the time, one of a few in the world.
+Under his leadership, the center led or contributed to over $7 million in grants and contracts and provided many students with internship and job placement opportunities.

-Dr. Mazer received his Ph.D. from Ohio University’s Scripps College of Communication, a master’s degree in communication from Illinois State University, and a bachelor’s degree in mass communication from Mansfield University.
+Joe received his Ph.D. from Ohio University’s Scripps College of Communication, a master’s degree in communication from Illinois State University, and a bachelor’s degree in mass communication from Mansfield University.
 He is the inaugural recipient of the Outstanding Young Graduate Alumnus Award from the faculty in Illinois State University’s School of Communication.

 Education